-Required Curriculum Freq PI an and Document Creative Curriculum Daily Early Learning Outcomes Framework (Head Start only) Create a weekly curriculum plan that is current and posted by the time families enter the classroom on the first day of class that week.
+Required Curriculum Frequency Plan and Document Creative Curriculum Early Learning Outcomes Framework (Head Start only) Daily Plan Create a weekly curriculum plan that is current and posted by the time families enter the classroom on the first day of class that week.
 Weekly Planning forms includes curriculum content of lessons and activities that are intentionally planned for the whole class as well as individualized planning for each child.
 Curricular activities need to be planned for all areas of the classroom and daily schedule, including whole and small group, circles, free choice, meals, physical activity, outdoor time, and transitions include embedded learning opportunities.

-teaching and learning early learning department come grow with val OESD 114 Pedestrian and Vehicle Safety (Required Curriculum) Within 60 Days of the start of the program year.
+Pedestrian and Vehicle Safety (Required Curriculum) Within 60 Days of the start of the program year.
 Pedestrian Safety Training that emphasizes the need for an adult to accompany children while crossing a street.
 Unit1, Lesson 2 of Talk about Touch is used.
 Nutrition Exploration Experiences Monthly Nutrition exploration experiences must be planned monthly to enrich learning experiences and promote healthy food choices.
 5-2-1-0 and Harvest for Healthy Kids can be used as a resource throughout the year.
 Supplemental Resources Used Second Step Talk About Touch Healthy Harvest 5210 Tucker Turtle Cavity Free Kids